-The compensation committee helps the board in its responsibilities of reviewing and approving compensation of the CEO and senior executives, including named executives to ensure that we continue to build talent bench strength, best-in-class functional and operational expertise and attract, develop and retain key talent to achieve our strategic objectives.
-This year we reviewed and made changes to our short-term incentive plans for certain divisions to ensure that these plans continue to reward strong performance in volatile markets and that we continue to attract and retain key talent.
+The human resources and compensation committee helps the board meet its responsibilities of monitoring and assessing the key human resources policies of Superior and of reviewing and approving compensation of the CEO and senior executives, including named executives, to ensure that our human resource strategies are appropriate and we continue to build talent bench strength, best-in-class functional and operational expertise and attract, develop and retain key talent to achieve our strategic objectives.
+This year, the human resources and compensation committee reviewed our peer group and made certain adjustments for 2020 to ensure the peer group was similar to Superior in size, scope and industry, including the addition of three US companies to better reflect our expanded US energy distribution footprint.